ChrisH2727/Milestone-3/README.md

 - Select the button **Begin Import**

-- Navigate to your new git repository and check that the files are present.
+- Navigate to your new git repository and check that the files are present

 ## Getting started in your local development environment